-We will use journal articles, book chapters, and videos, all of which are available electronically through OSU's Library.
+We will use journal articles and book chapters, all of which are available electronically through OSU's Library.
 The book chapters will come from the following books:

 Crooks, V.A., Andrews, G.J. & Pearce, J. (eds.)
 (2018).
 Routledge Handbook of Health Geography.
 First Edition.
 London, UK: Routledge.
 Emch, M., Root, E.D. & Carrel, M. (2017).
 Health and Medical Geography.
 Fourth Edition.
 New York, NY: Guilford Press.